syncfusion-content/blazor-docs/blazor/progress-button/how-to/trace-events.md

 ---
 layout: post
 title: Trace Events in Blazor ProgressButton Component | Syncfusion
-description: Learn here all about Trace Events of Progress Button in Syncfusion Blazor ProgressButton component and more.
+description: Learn here all about trace events of Progress Button in Syncfusion Blazor ProgressButton component and more.
 platform: Blazor
 control: Progress Button
 documentation: ug